Postal Survey Methodology

 An availability schedule states the availability granted for an item drawn on a particular endpoint that is received by a particular time.
 Since the lockbox customer has no control over the deposit times for items received and processed, the availability schedule alone is inadequate for modeling purposes.
 The statistical measurement necessary for modeling requires that an availability schedule be used in conjunction with the distribution of lockbox items, known as the deposit pattern.
 This measurement is called "expected availability".

 Deposit patterns indicate how much mail can be processed and deposited by each availability deadline using the processing assumptions of the survey.
 A deposit pattern is computed from the time- and date-stamps provided on a participants Postal Survey envelopes.
 Phoenix-Hecht computes a non-local and a local deposit pattern for each participant.
 A local deposit pattern is computed because the Post Office tends to sort local mail at a different time than other mail.
-The local deposit pattern uses the six or seven sending zip code geographically closest to a receiving location.
+The local deposit pattern uses the six or seven sending zip codes geographically closest to a receiving location.

 When an item is received after the end of the banking day Friday, the weekend days are included as mail time because the item will be given ledger credit on Monday.
 An item will be granted availability based on any weekend deadline it meets.
-The examples below illustrate the calendar day impact of weekends on mail and availability.